 Chrome is the Only Tested Browser

-Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
+When running the frontend, Chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
 We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 One of the first and foremost design goals is to develop the most powerful trading automation and data processing system.
 There is no intention to limit or cut functionality short in an attempt to cope with less powerful hardware.
 It is a fact that your hardware will set the limits as of what you may or may not do with the system.